DoA-Aided MMSE Channel Estimation for Wireless Communication Systems: Conclusion

 \section{Conclusion}

-In this work, we proposed a combination of parametric and \ac{MMSE}-based channel estimation.
-To this end, we first introduced a \ac{DoA}-based estimation of the \ac{LOS} path based on MUSIC in a first stage.
-Subsequently, the \ac{NLOS} clusters are estimated utilizing the \ac{GMM} framework from~\cite{Koller2022}.
+In this work, we proposed a \ac{DoA}-aided \ac{MMSE}-based channel estimation.
+To this end, we first introduced a \ac{DoA}-based reformulation of the observations similar to \ac{GSC}.
+Two independent estimators are introduced, where the \ac{NLOS} clusters are estimated utilizing the \ac{GMM} framework from~\cite{Koller2022}.
 Extensive simulations showed superior performance of our proposed estimation approach compared to state-of-the-art baselines in the considered realistic scenarios.
 Further evaluations with real-world measurements are planned for future work.
 Additionally, we intend to investigate further applications, including coarsely quantized systems and the movement of \acp{UE} along trajectories.